miso-lims/walkthroughs/8-runs.md

 This includes statistics like percent pass filter, the percent of bases with Qscores over 30, and cluster density.

-1. From the _List Runs_ page, find the run assigned to you for this tutorial.
+1. From the _Runs_ page, find the run assigned to you for this tutorial.

 Under the _InterOp Metrics_ section, you will see a loading animation.
 After a few seconds to load, this page will show information from the sequencer about